tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 Before we move on, don't forget to take a look at the equivalent residues on chains B and C!

+If you still have a simulation running, stop it now:

+`isolde sim stop`__

+__ cxcmd:isolde\ sim\ stop

-Switch back to the Validate tab, and have a look at the "General amino acid residues" Ramachandran plot.
+Switch back to the Validate tab, and re-launch the Ramachandran plot.
+Have a look at the "General" plot.
 That cluster of marginal/outlying residues on the left looks suspicious.
 Let's take a closer look.

 .. figure:: images/Rama_general_383.png